MonoForce: Self-supervised Learning of Physics-informed Model for Predicting Robot-terrain Interaction: THEORY

-\textbf{Differentiable implementation of ODE solver:} We implemented the forward model $\dot{\mathbf{s}}= g(\mathbf{s}, \mathbf{u})$ corresponding to differential equations~(\ref{eq:1b}-\ref{eq:4b}) in PyTorch.
+\textbf{Differentiable implementation of ODE solver:} The overall learning behavior (speed and convergence) is mainly determined by (i) the way the differentiable ODE solver is implemented and (ii) the horizon over which the difference between trajectories is optimized (i.e., the distance of control waypoints from the initial state).
+We denote current state of the robot as $\mathbf{s} = [\mathbf{x}, \mathbf{v}, \mathbf{R}, \boldsymbol{\omega}]$ and waypoint $\mathbf{u}$ representing the control signal.
+We implemented the forward model $\dot{\mathbf{s}}= g(\mathbf{s}, \mathbf{u})$ corresponding to differential equations~(\ref{eq:1-4}) in PyTorch.
 We experimented with two possible implementations of the ODE solver.
 The first one was based on the Neural ODE framework~\cite{neural-ode-2021}.
 This implementation leverages the existing ODE solver available in Scipy.
 The backward pass is computed by calling the solver on the adjoint ODE constructed through PyTorch's autodiff functionality.
-The second implementation directly implements the Euler integration method with a fixed step size in PyTorch that builds the full computational graph of the integration and then uses the autodiff functionality to get the gradient.
+The second implementation directly implements the Euler integration method with a fixed step size in PyTorch that builds the full computational graph of the forward integration and then uses the autograd functionality to get the gradient.
 Since the former turned out to be significantly faster and achieved comparable accuracy, we employed it for most of our experiments.